paxdotdev/pax/README.md

 # Pax

-Pax is a language for computer graphics and user interfaces.
+Pax is a language for high performance, cross-platform computer graphics and user interfaces.

 [TODO: GIF of three devices, each showing a progression of: 1. responsive form/CRUD app + layouts, 2. game, e.g. spaceship/asteroid shooter, 3. animated data viz + text, a la d3]

 ## Goals

-Make the digital medium more expressive, for productivity and for art.

 **Portable**
 - run on any device